DynamicaBot/DynamicaWebsite/docs/selfhosting.md

 If you want to run this bot on your own computer you're probably looking at selfhosting.

+## Intents

+One thing to keep in mind is that this bot relies heavily on the presence intent in Discord's bot config.
+Without it the bot will not function correctly.
+Read more about intents [here](https://discord.com/developers/docs/topics/gateway#gateway-intents).

 ## Environment Variables

 In the following examples environment variables are defined.